sbg/biocompute/cran-comments.md

 - Ubuntu 20.04.1 LTS (on R-hub), R 4.1.1
 - win-builder (release, devel, and oldrelease)

+## R CMD check results

+There were no ERRORs or WARNINGs.
 # biocompute 1.0.6

 ## Test environments